Lineal: A linear-algebraic Lambda-calculus: Abstract

 \section{Abstract}

-We introduce a minimal language combining higher-order computation and linear algebra.
-Roughly, this is nothing else than the $\lambda$-calculus together with the possibility to make arbitrary linear combinations of terms $\alpha.{\bf t}+\beta.{\bf u}$.
+We provide a computational definition of the notions of vector space and bilinear functions.
+We use this result to introduce a minimal language combining higher-order computation and linear algebra.
+This language extends the $\lambda$-calculus with the possibility to make arbitrary linear combinations of terms $\alpha.{\bf t}+\beta.{\bf u}$.
 We describe how to ``execute'' this language in terms of a few rewrite rules, and justify them through the two fundamental requirements that the language be a language of linear operators, and that it be higher-order.
 We mention the perspectives of this work in the field of quantum computation, whose circuits we show can be easily encoded in the calculus.
-Finally we prove the confluence of the calculus, this is our main result.
+Finally, we prove the confluence of the entire calculus.